A-Z of ATEX Concepts

 ATEX: An anagram of the French, Atmosphere Explosibles.
 It is the name commonly given to the two European directives for controlling explosive atmospheres; 99/92/EC and 2014/34/EU with the latter relating to supplied equipment.

 “b” protection meaning increased safety on electrical components such as motors.
 Namely Ex eb.
+Ex eb motor ratings are suitable for Zone 1 applications.

 Category: Categories are used to simplify ATEX equipment selection.
-The 6 ATEX categories are 1, 2 and 3 representing High, medium and low risk respectively, each with either G (gas) or D (dust) to represent the characteristics of the atmosphere.
+The 6 ATEX categories are 1, 2 and 3 representing high, medium and low risk respectively, each with either G (gas) or D (dust) to represent the characteristics of the atmosphere.
+Gas; 1G, 2G, 3G.
+Dust; 1D, 2D, 3D.

 Clearances: Clearances between the rotating elements and the fan casing are the most important safety features of any industrial fan construction.
+Adequate clearances prevent friction from material rubbing together on contact, causing sparks and a potential ignition source.

 DSEAR: The dangerous substances and explosive atmospheres regulation 2002 is a UK law that requires professionals to control and mitigate workplace risks of fire, explosion, and metal corrosion caused by hazardous substances.
 The regulation is applicable to workplaces where dangerous substances are stored, used or produced.
 Failure to comply to DSEAR can lead to costly fines and work-related injuries.

-EN 14896:2017: Known as the “Design of fans working in potentially explosive atmospheres” legislation that specifies the constructional requirements for fans constructed in Group IIG of explosion groups IIA, IIB and IIC for use in explosive atmospheres.
+EN 14896:2017: Known as the “Design of fans working in potentially explosive atmospheres” is the legislation that specifies the constructional requirements for fans constructed in Group IIG of explosion groups IIA, IIB and IIC for use in explosive atmospheres.

-Flameproof: in flameproof Exd equipment, the housing will contain a flame without allowing it to escape to the hazardous atmosphere.
+Flameproof: In flameproof Exd equipment, the housing will contain a flame without allowing it to escape to the hazardous atmosphere.
 Suitable for zones 1 and 2, category 2 and 3 unless they have a second character a, b or c which further limits this.

 Group: Explosive gases and dusts are grouped together according to their potential to cause an explosion.
 This is based on its likelihood to be ignited along with a few other things; minimum ignition energy, minimum ignition temperature, auto ignition temperature, layer ignition temperature.

 Ex h: Non-electrical components of complete fan assemblies must be ATEX certified according to the directive.
-Ex h indicates that the fan construction Is suitable for explosive atmospheres.
+Ex h indicates that the fan construction is suitable for explosive atmospheres.

 Hazardous Area Classification: A hazardous area classification is undertaken by an ATEX consultant who will assess the environment to determine the likelihood of an explosion occurring.
 From here they will allocate the areas ATEX gas and dust zones accordingly.